Medical Training (Prioritisation) Bill – member briefing

 RCPCH engagement

 The College recognises the exceptional pressures currently facing medical specialty training and the need for an expansion of paediatric training places.
-RCPCH will continue to work with NHS England the Department of Health and Social Care to support fair solutions that strengthen the paediatric workforce and protect the highest standards for entry into training.
+RCPCH continues to work with NHS England the Department of Health and Social Care to support fair solutions that strengthen the paediatric workforce and protect the highest standards for entry into training.